Infant and Early Childhood Mental Health Consultant Training

 Course Format

-- On-demand Learning: Five self-paced online learning modules consisting of 15 lessons.
+- On-demand learning: Five self-paced online learning modules consisting of 15 lessons.

-- Community of Practice Tele-Coaching: Six live Zoom sessions with experienced IECMHC peers, focusing on interactive learning experiences and reflection.
+- Community of practice tele-coaching: Six live Zoom sessions with experienced IECMHC peers, focusing on interactive learning experiences and reflection.

-- Experiential Learning: Opportunities to connect with child care professionals and systems.
+- Experiential learning: Opportunities to connect with child care professionals and systems.

 Prospective Students

 To enroll in this course, you need to be a master's-level licensed mental health professional or currently in candidacy for master's-level licensure and receiving supervision from a master's-level licensed clinician.
-If you're not yet eligible or are not a master's-level licensed mental health professional but would like to join a future group, you can sign up for the waitlist.

 Certification